-It does not matter whether it is a Craft Ale or a Crisp Lager - if it is a Sixpoint, it cannot be defined.
-The fountainhead of our creativity cannot be confined to the shackles of "style guidelines" because style simply has no guidelines.
+Whether it is a Craft Ale, Crisp Lager or Cycliquid - each of our beers is a unique Sixpoint creation.
+The fountainhead of our creativity is not confined to the shackles of "style guidelines" because style simply has no guidelines.
 Style is boundless, amorphous, restless.

 Take, for instance, Sweet Action.
 What is it?
 Is it a cream ale?
 Well not really, because it is brewed with elements of a Hefe-Weizen.
 So it is a Hefe-Weizen then, right?
 Well, no... because it has a hop profile similar to a Pale Ale.
 All right, well what is it then?
 It is Sweet Action.
 That's what it is.

 Ok how about the Diesel?
 It's a Stout, right?
 Yes it has echoes of a stout... lots of roast barley, with a thicker and more robust body than a Porter.
 But it has the hop profile of a Cascadian Dark or "Black IPA."
 So what is it then?
 It's the DIESEL.
 Nuff said.